moby/moby/docs/userguide/dockerizing.md

     $ docker ps
-    CONTAINER ID  IMAGE         COMMAND               CREATED        STATUS       PORTS NAMES 1e5535038e28  ubuntu:14.04  /bin/sh -c 'while tr  2 minutes ago  Up 1 minute        insane_babbage
+    CONTAINER ID  IMAGE         COMMAND               CREATED        STATUS       PORTS NAMES 1e5535038e28  ubuntu  /bin/sh -c 'while tr  2 minutes ago  Up 1 minute        insane_babbage

 Here we can see our daemonized container.
 The `docker ps` has returned some useful information about it, starting with a shorter variant of its container ID:
 `1e5535038e28`.

-We can also see the image we used to build it, `ubuntu:14.04`, the command it is running, its status and an automatically assigned name, `insane_babbage`.
+We can also see the image we used to build it, `ubuntu`, the command it is running, its status and an automatically assigned name, `insane_babbage`.